Why are volcanoes found in Iceland?

 Geothermal fields are divided into high and low temperature areas.
 High temperature areas are found within the volcanic zone and typically produce steam vents and solfataras, while low temperature areas are found in geologically older rocks either side of the volcanic zone and consist mostly of hot springs.
 Most of Iceland's domestic heating needs are met by geothermal hot water but the east and south-east of the country are least endowed with this valuable resource.
 Geothermal activity is usually prolific and intense at eruption sites following the end of an eruption.

-Is it dangerous to visit when eruption is happening?
+Is it dangerous to visit during an eruption?

 Generally speaking no but there may be a small area closed off to visitors around the eruption site, depending on what stage the eruption is at and where it takes place.
 The early stages of the April-May 2010 Eyjafjallajokull eruption were a perfect 'Tourist Eruption' in that access to the site was possible and the eruption itself was very beautiful, with spouting magma.
 Curiously, even when the gas plume from the other craters (resulting from the eruption breaking through the glacier) was at its most productive, 95% of the island, including the entire capital area, was completely unaffected by it.
 Icelanders have a sophisticated surveillance of seismic and volcanic activity and predictions of the likelihood of an eruption are accurate.